csanry/dsa/leetcode/blind75/01_two_sum/README.md

 ### Description

-- Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target
+- Given an array of integers `nums` and an integer `target`, return indices of the two numbers such that they add up to `target`

 - You may assume that each input would have exactly one solution, and you may not use the same element twice